-- The Headteacher (E-Safety Officer) has a duty of care for ensuring the safety of members of the school community - The SMT are aware of procedures to be followed in the event of a serious E-safety allegation being made against a member of staff. - The Headteacher (E-safety officer) is responsible for ensuring that relevant staff receive suitable training to enable them to carry out their E-Safety roles and to train other colleagues, as relevant. - The Senior Leadership Team will receive regular monitoring reports from the E-Safety Officer. - Receive reports of E-safety incidents and create a log of incidents to inform future E-safety developments - Provide, as part of the induction process, all new staff (including those on university/college placement and work experience) with information and guidance on the e-safety policy and the school's acceptable use policies.
+- The Headteacher (Online safety Officer) has a duty of care for ensuring the safety of members of the school community - The SMT are aware of procedures to be followed in the event of a serious Online safety allegation being made against a member of staff. - The Headteacher (Online safety officer) is responsible for ensuring that relevant staff receive suitable training to enable them to carry out their Online safety roles and to train other colleagues, as relevant. - The Senior LeadershipTeam will receive regular monitoring reports from the E-Safety Officer. - Receive reports of Online safety incidents and create a log of incidents to inform future Online safety developments - Provide, as part of the induction process, all new staff (including those on university/college placement and work experience) with information and guidance on the online safety policy and the school's acceptable use policies.